-WW Member Chris had been attending Wellness Workshops on a Digital + Studio™ membership when she fell pregnant with twins.
+WW Member Chris had been attending WW Workshops on a Workshop + Digital membership when she fell pregnant with twins.
 After she gave birth to daughters, she was eager to get back on the program.
-After six weeks, her doctor gave her the go-ahead, and she went straight to her Wellness Workshops to get back on track.
+After six weeks, her doctor gave her the go-ahead, and she went straight to her WW Workshops to get back on track.

 Chris' story is typical of new mums who feel like a few months after giving birth is a good time lose weight.
 If you're breast feeding, you may not have to work quite as hard to lose weight but you may have to put the brakes on if your weight loss becomes too rapid.